mohayonao/web-audio-api-shim/README.md

 - `AudioContext#decodeAudioData`
 - `OfflineAudioContext#startRendering`

-The below API exclude in light version.
+The below API are excluded in the light version.

   - `AudioContext#close`
   - `AudioContext#resume`